 Sanitizing the Church

 The church will be sanitized after each Mass.
 A team of volunteers will handle the sanitizing task.
 Please do not try to sanitize your own area.
-Certain sanitizing products can damage the finish and wood of the pews.
-By allowing the volunteers to do the sanitizing we will avoid unintentional damage.

-Many cleaning supplies will be needed and some are difficult to purchase right now.
 Please consider donating hand sanitizer, bleach-free disinfectant wipes or bleach-free disinfectant sprays.
 Please drop off donations of sanitizing supplies at the parish office.

 Meetings and Gatherings